rafaeldalsenter/web-scraping-stocks/README.md

 # web-scraping-stocks
 💸 Stock information scraping app in Python

-Python application that makes scraping on WebPages to collect information of stocks and insert in MongoDB database.
+Python application that makes scrapes on WebPages to collect information of stocks and insert in MongoDB database.
 The capture is made through a schedule.

 A Docker image of the application has been created, it's available on the [Docker Hub](https://hub.docker.com/repository/docker/rafaeldalsenter/web-scraping-stocks).
 There are instructions on how to use the parameters.